Lewis Pugh is an inspirational speaker, endurance swimmer and UN Patron of the Oceans.

-He was the first person to complete a long distance swim in every ocean of the world.
-In a career spanning 27 years the maritime lawyer has pioneered more swims around famous landmarks than any other swimmer in history.
+He is the first person to complete a long-distance swim in every ocean of the world.

-Lewis is a vivid storyteller.
-His ability to make his story matter has made him one of the most sought after speakers in the world.
-He talks about the methods he uses to undertake swims, which were deemed “impossible” – choosing the right team, meticulous preparation, the right mind-set, never quitting, and changing when circumstances dictate.
+He talks about the methods he uses – a clear vision, choosing the right team, meticulous preparation, the right mind-set, never quitting, and changing when circumstances dictate.

 Speaking topics include:

 - Protecting the environment